 Drake Bay, Costa Rica,

-Arrive at Drake Bay in the morning and set off after breakfast for an optional excursion in the Corcovado National park and Oso Peninsula, a nature reserve and tropical rainforest that occupies almost a third of the Osa Peninsula.
-Visitors have the chance to see some of the most incredible wildlife living in the jungles of the reserve including red-eyed tree frogs, quetzals, tapirs, harpy eagles, white lipped peccaries, monkeys and scarlet macaws.
-Swimmers can have the amazing opportunity to share the warm waters with marlins, dolphins and pilot whales.
+Arrive at Drake Bay in the morning and set off after breakfast for an optional excursion in the Corcovado National Park.
+A nature preserve and tropical rainforest that occupies almost a third of the Osa Peninsula, visitors are almost guaranteed to see some of the most incredible wildlife living in the jungles of the reserve including red-eyed tree frogs, quetzals, tapirs, harpy eagles, white-lipped peccaries, monkeys, and scarlet macaws.
+Swimmers can have the amazing opportunity to share the warm waters with marlins, dolphins, and pilot whales.
 Then sail towards Quepos for an evening arrival and overnight at anchor.

 Quepos and Playa Bisansz, Costa Rica

 Enjoy an optional morning excursion to the Manuel Antonio Reserve which is a popular tourist destination due to its beautiful beaches and rich wildlife.
 This is a wet landing inside the reserve using the zodiacs.
 After lunch on board, you can take the optional forest canopy excursion.
 Afternoon sailing to nearby Playa Biesanz for an afternoon swim.
-Those passengers doing the forest canopy tour excursion will rejoin the ship in Playa Biesanz).
-Tropical evening on board with a late night sailing to Puerto Caldera, spending the night at sea.
+Those customers doing the forest canopy tour excursion will rejoin the ship in Playa Biesanz).
+Tropical evening on board with a late- night sailing to Puerto Caldera, spending the night at sea.

-Disembarkation in Puerto Caldera
+Disembarkation in Puerto Caldera, Costa Rica